pymupdf/PyMuPDF/docs/recipes-annotations.rst

 In v1.14.0, annotation handling has been considerably extended:

 * New annotation type support for 'Ink', 'Rubber Stamp' and 'Squiggly' annotations.
 Ink annots simulate handwriting by combining one or more lists of interconnected points.
 Stamps are intended to visually inform about a document's status or intended usage (like "draft", "confidential", etc.).
-'Squiggly' is a text marker annot, which underlines selected text with a zigzagged line.
+'Squiggly' is a text marker annot, which underlines selected text with a zig-zagged line.

 * Extended 'FreeText' support:
     1. all characters from the *Latin* character set are now available,